Goldie Hawn, Bette Midler, and Diane Keaton are ceaselessly

 world can't disguise the thin plot.
 Not bad, but take heed of the

 rating--parental guidance is suggested.
 (Columbia TriStar Home Video)

-Mighty Aphrodite (R) BUY THE:Poster!
+Mighty Aphrodite (R) BUY on Amazon:Poster!

 Mira Sorvino deservedly won this year's Supporting Actress Oscar for

 her campy, vampy portrayal of Linda Ash, a.k.a.
 Judy Cum, hooker, sometimes